A network of peers using their lived experience as a driver of social change.

 A power sharing model

-Angie and fellow founding members of CAMA were strategic in how they leveraged CAMFED’s tried and tested infrastructure and systems of accountability and accounting for resources for girls’ education, while recognising the need to have a flexible governance arrangement that is agile and can be renewed as new generations of young women join the network.
+Angie and fellow founding members of the CAMFED Association were strategic in how they leveraged CAMFED’s tried and tested infrastructure and systems of accountability and accounting for resources for girls’ education, while recognising the need to have a flexible governance arrangement that is agile and can be renewed as new generations of young women join the network.

 Bring achievements to the attention of policy makers

 CAMFED has memorandums of understanding with government ministries in the countries they work with.
-Together with those leading the local CAMA networks, CAMFED will proactively engage ministries in understanding the achievements of communities and what investments have been made by parent support groups, for example, who set up meal programmes at schools, build infrastructure, and ensure girls’ safety.
+Together with elected leaders in the CAMFED Association, CAMFED proactively engages ministries in understanding the achievements of communities and what investments have been made by parent support groups, for example, who set up meal programmes at schools, build infrastructure, and ensure girls’ safety.
 Together, they make the case for governments to further support the great work, and feed best practice into the school system as a whole.

 “We say how much communities are bringing into the education of their own children: this is how much we brought in, this is the gap that you should be bringing as a government, and this is how we can do this together next time.”